hugsmidjan/hxmstyle/README.md

 If one of your `.*rc` files goes missing or gets corrupted, you can find fresh ones [in the "starters" directory](starters/).

+Framework/library-specific config presets can be added to your project's `.eslintrc.js` file via the `extends` property.
+These values are loaded _after_ the `hxmstyle` rules.

+However, in some cases you may want to set them to a lower priority by adding them in via the `extendsFirst` array.

 ## Removing plugins